 Why do investors seek dividend-paying securities instead of focusing solely on capital gains?
 Just like sector diversification, diversification across different investment vehicles and types is also a requirement for any well-balanced investment portfolio.
 Investors invest in dividend-paying securities in order to gain a source of steady income distributions.

 Long-term capital gains compounded over extended time horizons are crucial for building wealth over long periods.
-However, certain classes of investors — such as retirees — require a reliable income source to cover their ongoing living expenses without needing to reach for their long-term investment positions.
+However, certain classes of investors — such as retirees — require a reliable income source to cover their ongoing living expenses without needing to reach into their long-term investment positions.
 Therefore, stocks and other equity types with preferably rising dividend distributions meet all income requirements for those investors that need the cash flow.

 Equities with very long streaks of consecutive annual dividend hikes tend to deliver lower yields than some high-yield equities with short dividend histories.
 However, equities with a long history of rising dividend payouts tend to pay steadier and more reliable dividend income distributions and are more likely to maintain their dividend income distributions in the future.

 Unfortunately, even financial experts are not in complete agreement whether paying dividend distributions has any impact on the overall stock performance.
 Alternatively, a back-tested history of equity performances indicates that dividend distributions, especially over an extended time frame, are necessary for strong total returns over extended periods.
-Based on the historical information, publicly traded companies that have long steaks of rising dividend distributions generally deliver above-average total returns and reduced stock price volatility.
-Regardless of whether dividend distributions drive stock performance or are merely a byproduct of strong asset appreciation, dividend paying companies might be an excellent fit for most individual investors’ portfolio strategies.
+Based on the historical information, publicly traded companies that have long streaks of rising dividend distributions generally deliver above-average total returns and reduced stock price volatility.
+Regardless of whether dividend distributions drive stock performance or are merely a byproduct of strong asset appreciation, dividend-paying companies might be an excellent fit for most individual investors’ portfolio strategies.

 Rising Dividends for the Long Term